thin-edge/thin-edge.io/docs/src/howto-guides/008_config_mqtt_port.md

-# How to configure a port in mosquitto?
+# How to configure a local port in mosquitto?

 Configuring a mosquitto port in thin edge is a two step process.